jenkinsci/google-compute-engine-plugin/docs/Home.md

 ### Google Compute Engine configuration
 Each GCE configuration can point to a different GCP project.
 Follow the steps below to create one.

- 1. Go to Manage Jenkins, then Configure System
+ 1. Go to Manage Jenkins, then Nodes and Clouds, then CLouds in the left menu
  2. At the bottom of the page there will be a button labeled Add a new cloud, click the button then click Google Compute Engine.
  3. Enter a name for your cloud configuration and the Project ID that you will be using